 - First, remember to take it step by step.

 Start with simple dot-to-dot activities or mazes.
 Try our Doodles & Pre-Writing for Littles, in which a child starts by tracing lines.
 This is beneficial even if your child is five or six.
-The point is: learning good pencil grip is hard, so be sure to choose writing activities that are fun.
+One point is critical: learning good pencil grip is hard, so be sure to choose writing activities that are fun.

 - Then, transition to words if the child can already write and spell.

-For example, give them a blank piece of paper, tell them a word, and have them write a word that rhymes with it.
+For example, give the child a blank piece of paper, dictate a word, and have the child write a word that rhymes with it.
 Start with simple words like CAT and LIP.